adzejs/adze/docs/guide/README.md

 Here is a list of the features that Adze provides:

 - First-class TypeScript support
-- Runs in both the browser and node
+- Multi-environment support for the Browser and Node
+- Wraps and extends the entire standard API
-- A fluent, chainable API for creating logs
+- A fluent, chainable API
-- Log Listeners that empower you to do with your logs as you wish
+- Log Listeners for capturing log data
-- Annotate your logs with namespaces, labels, and other meta data
+- Log annotation namespaces, labels, and other meta data
 - Attractive styling (EMOJI'S INCLUDED and consistent across major browsers)
 - Everything is configurable
-- Create custom log levels
+- Enables completely custom log levels
-- A global log store for recalling logs and overriding configuration
+- A global log store for recalling logs and overriding configuration (supports micro-frontends and modules)
+- Support for Mapped Diagnostic Context
+- Convenient unit testing environment controls
+- Advanced Log Filtering
 - and much more...

 Beyond the new features that Adze provides you, it also wraps the entire console web standard.